GabeScott/standard-works-vault/General Conference/1986 October - Pulling in the Gospel Net.md

 # Pulling in the Gospel Net

-*By Joseph B. Wirthlin - Of the Quorum of the Twelve Apostles*
+By Elder Joseph B. Wirthlin - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 1986 General Conference*